axkf/HEATh/README.md

 version:      2024-04-27

-  HEATh is a tool to calculate Gibbs free energies of solid phases from phonopy thermal_properties files.
+  HEATh is a bash tool to calculate Gibbs free energies of solid phases from phonopy thermal_properties files.
 It can be used to get values for specific temperatures and pressures or output formula strings, that can be utilized as input for other programs.

 ------------------------------ GENERAL USAGE -----------------------------------